 Cost, Pre-Registration and Check-In: See above

-Trophies and Patches: The race is just for registered Girl Scouts, Daisy through Juniors (the program levels of Troop 1806).
-The girls will race within their program level - that is, Daisies will compete in a Daisy division, Brownies in a Brownie division, and Juniors in a Junior division.
-Within each division, there will be trophies for first, second and third place in each of three categories: Fastest, Most Beautiful, Most Creative.
+Trophies and Patches: The race is just for registered Girl Scouts, Daisy through Cadettes.
+The girls will race within their program level - that is, Daisies will compete in a Daisy division, Brownies in a Brownie division, Juniors in a Junior division and Cadettes in a Cadette division.
+Provided we have the participation numbers, within each division, there will be trophies for first, second and third place in each of three categories: Fastest, Most Beautiful, Most Creative.
 So there will be nine available trophies for each program level.
 There will also be a Derby patch for EVERY GIRL who participates.

 Judging/Choice of Trophy: The Fastest judging is done by a sophisticated computer program, using electronic sensors and based on the fastest speed of a car in four different heats.
 Judging for Most Beautiful and Most Creative is done by a special panel of judges prior to the start of the judging for Fastest.
 If a girl places in her division for both Fastest, and for one of the other categories, she will be given a choice of which trophy to accept.